LaunchPlatform/tinyloader/README.md

 # tinyloader
-A minimalist data loader for tinygrad
+A minimalist multiprocessing data loader for tinygrad